WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ## Coinjoin on testnet

 [CoinJoin](/using-wasabi/CoinJoin.md) on testnet is as easy as on mainnet.
-Usually there are other testers doing a coinjoin, but if you are the only one at the moment, then load two wallets and enqueue coins in both of them.
+Usually there are other testers doing a coinjoin, but if you are the only one at the moment, then load two wallets and start coinjoining in both of them.